Selling Your Life Insurance Policy for Cash: Guide & Free Evaluation

 Pursuing a Life Settlement with Coventry Direct

 If you decide that selling your life insurance policy is right for your current situation, Coventry is uniquely positioned to help.
-Consistently ranked No. 1 amongst companies that buy life insurance policies, Coventry has delivered more than $4.5 billion to life insurance policy owners.
+Having structured or funded more than $40 billion in life insurance transactions, Coventry is the leader and pioneer of the secondary market for life insurance.

 You can get started right now by using our online policy evaluation tool.